StubbornDeer/enum-docs-nextra/docs/pages/docs/chat-plugins/crisp/crisp-chatbot-integration.md

 16. **Add the start settings in the Enum**
 In the Enum dashboard, open your chatbot page, move to the *Custom behaviour & Automation* tab, then to the *Integration with Crisp chatbot workflow* section.
 Select the second option *Wait for signal from Crisp chatbot or the user to start* and click the *Save* button.
-Doing so, we say the Enum chatbot "Do not start answering questions until you have a signal" and the signal will be updating "user data" which we did in the steps 8 and
+Doing so, we say to the Enum chatbot "Do not start answering questions until you have a signal" and the signal will be updating "user data" which we did in the steps 8 and

 ![image](https://github.com/StubbornDeer/enum-docs-nextra/assets/91156314/9ff76251-3f39-4370-9f34-c231259a41ec)